 Goshuin-cho come in different styles.
 The style I see most often is an accordion-style.
 I like this style because you can see multiple stamps at once.
 All styles have heavy paper that can withstand the calligraphy ink without bleeding or warping.

 The easiest place to buy a goshuin-cho is at the first temple or shrine you visit.
-A book will cost around 1000-1500 yen, but specialty designs will cost more.
+A book will cost around 2000 yen, but specialty designs or larger sizes may cost more.
 Books are also available in stationery stores, souvenir stands, and dedicated online stores.
-Watch out!
-Sometimes these books are not the correct size.
-A traditional book should be about 11cm x 16 cm.

 I also recommend a Ziploc bag to protect against water bottle leaks or rain.
 I live in fear of water damage!
 You can buy plastic protective covers at stationery stores or Tokyu Hands, but that’s more about protecting the cover design than the contents.